Last updated on

 - People who take anticoagulation (sometimes called blood thinners)

 - People who take antiplatelet medications (aspirin, clopidogrel, ticagrelor)

 - People who have bleeding disorders such as hemophilias

 Vaccination is the key to protecting our individual health and limiting the spread of COVID-19 in our communities.
-It’s also the best tool we have to prevent blood clots and other vascular complications associated with COVID-19, such as pulmonary embolism (PE), deep vein thrombosis (DVT), and stroke, as well as the chronic symptoms, called “COVID long-haulers syndrome,” which can persist indefinitely and be debilitating.
+It’s also the best tool we have to prevent blood clots and other vascular complications associated with COVID-19, such as pulmonary embolism (PE), deep vein thrombosis (DVT), and stroke, as well as the chronic symptoms known as “long COVID,” which can persist indefinitely and be debilitating.

 What We Know:

 - Infectious diseases spread quickly within communities that have high numbers of unvaccinated people.
-As more people become vaccinated, disease transmission from person to person declines, which is known as herd immunity.
+As more people become vaccinated and boosted, disease transmission from person to person declines, which is known as herd immunity.
 When we achieve herd immunity, we protect the most vulnerable people in our society, including the elderly and those who have weakened immune systems.

 - There is a proven link that being infected with COVID-19 increases the risk of having a blood clot, and COVID-19 vaccination dramatically reduces the risk of COVID-19-associated blood clots.
 Current data show that the benefits of COVID-19 vaccination far outweigh the risks.

 - Future research on COVID-19 vaccines should focus on: